 - Emergency communication: To make it effective this communication system is to be considered a form of emergency communication to effect a quick resolution of a particular problem.

 - Direct supervision: To make more effective of this system manager should convince the workers.

 - Discipline: To make more effective discipline to be maintained strictly in every level.
-Otherwise management may be broken.
+Otherwise, management may be broken.

 - Interdepartmental communication increase: To make it effective, organizational structure should be made in such a way that opportunity for interdepartmental communication can be ensured.

-- Act as Lubricant: To make effective, departments must be developed, so that it will act as lubricant in the way of effectively using horizontal communication.
+- Act as Lubricant: To make effective, departments must be developed, so that it will act as a lubricant in the way of effectively using horizontal communication.